jatinkaushik-jk/algo-mentor/README.md

 - **Real-Time Feedback**: Users receive immediate, personalized feedback, helping them to improve and correct misunderstandings on the go.
 - **Task History Maintenance**: Every interaction between the user and the AI is saved, ensuring that users can continue from where they left off, without losing track of the conversation.
 - **Beginner-Friendly**: Designed with DSA beginners in mind, AlgoMentor simplifies complex topics and avoids unnecessary jargon.
+- **Community Support**: Provide community interaction and collaborative growth for quick and enhanced learning.

 ## Screenshots